Skip to main content

 Auto-fix before commit

 Some teams run aislop fix as a pre-commit hook so formatting and dead imports never make it into a PR.
-Reviewers see clean diffs and can focus on logic instead of style.
+Reviewers see clean diffs.
+They can focus on logic instead of the trail of console.log the agent forgot.